rowdyGit13/hello-world/README.md

 # hello-world
-starting of GitHub with a simple code
+starting off GitHub with a simple code

 ## About me
 My goals in getting starting off in GitHub are three-fold